FrancescoDiMuro/dcv/README.md

 ### Client Entity
 Each Client has the following attributes:
-- id (integer, unique, not null, auto-increment)
+- id
-- name (text, not null)
+- name

-<u>#### Client Relationships</u>
+#### Client Relationships
-A Client is unique, and for every client there can be more than one Job(s), so the relation between Client and Jobs is 1 -> N.
+A Client is unique, and for every client there can be more than one Job(s), so the relation between Client and Jobs is 1 → N.

 #### Table Structure
-Considering what explained above, the table will have the following structure:
+Considering what explained above, the data table will have the following structure:

 ```console
 CREATE TABLE "Customers" (